-Our plan offers a prepaid Visa® flex card with a combined annual limit of \$1,000 to help reduce your out-of-pocket expenses for dental, vision, and hearing services.
-Your benefit dollars may be spent between dental, vision, and hearing as you see fit.
-Any unused benefit dollars will expire at the end of the year.
-This benefit is not a replacement for your supplemental dental, vision, or hearing benefits and is designed to help offset certain expenses.
+Our plan provides a prepaid Visa® debit card that helps reduce your out-of-pocket expenses for dental, vision, and hearing services.
+With an annual limit of \$1,000, you can allocate your benefit dollars as needed across these services.
+Any unused benefit dollars expire at the end of the year.
+It's important to note that this benefit is not a substitute for supplemental dental, vision, or hearing benefits, but rather a way to offset certain expenses.